MSUSAzureAccelerators/Sustainable-Smart-Buildings-HackInBox/README.md

 To complete the challenges, participants will need background knowledge of the following:
 * Language: Python
 * Tools: Azure Machine Learning Studio (Auto ML, Designer can also be used for this challenge but not necessary); Jupyter notebooks, Azure Storage Explorer
-* Basic Data Science Knowledge:  Data Exploration and Classification modeling building
+* Basic Data Science Knowledge:  Data Exploration and Classification model building

 Other basics would be:
 * A web browser